-Sweet and Spicy Pickle Recipe
+Easy Refrigerator Sweet and Spicy Pickles Recipe

 two jars of sweet and spicy pickles in two jars